DevSilv/DevSilv-gesp/README.md

-# gesp – get speeches from text
+# gesp – Get speeches from text

 gesp (GEt SPeeches) is a utility that allows the user get the speeches (from monologues and dialogs) that a given text contains.
 By a speech, one should understand the third meaning of [this speech definition](https://www.dictionary.com/browse/speech).